Fires allowed in all designated fire pits and grills. Propane and gas grills allowed.

 Open fires are not permitted.
 Gas stoves may be used for cooking.

-Boaters may use the 128-feet moorage dock or the t buoys.
-Phone-in registration is available for overnight buoy usage.
+Boaters may use the 128-foot moorage dock or the buoys.
+Phone registration is available at buoys.

 Fishing, crabbing and shellfishing may be done at the park with a current permit.